Rem01Gaming/encore/website/docs/guide/webui-and-configuration.md

 ::: warning
 Do NOT enable this option if you're testing ROMs or apps, as it will completely disable system logging.
 Software that depends on `logd` service will not working properly!
 :::

+### Bypass Charging on Gameplay
+Enable bypass charging when playing games, allowing your device to directly draw power from the charger, bypassing the battery entirely.

 ### Default CPU Governor
 Select the default CPU governor for both "Normal" and "Powersave" profiles.
 The CPU governor determines power and performance trade-offs.